sajid-dsi/spring-component-framework/README.md

   </build>
 ```

-when you execute such commands in your project root:
+when you execute such commands in the project root:

 ```bash
 mvn package